 Yes.
-The state operates an additional dispute resolution process b.
-Description of Additional Dispute Resolution Process.
+The state operates an additional dispute resolution process

+• Description of Additional Dispute Resolution Process.
 Describe the additional dispute resolution process, including: (a) the state agency that operates the process; (b) the nature of the process (i.e., procedures and timeframes), including the types of disputes addressed through the process; and, (c) how the right to a Medicaid Fair Hearing is preserved when a participant elects to make use of the process: State laws, regulations, and policies referenced in the description are available to CMS upon request through the operating or Medicaid agency.

 A reconsideration is an optional process that provides the participant an opportunity to resolve the adverse action outside of the administrative hearing process while still retaining the option to pursue an administrative hearing in the future.
 The reconsideration is also the most efficient and quickest way to resolve an adverse action.
+Adverse actions that can be resolved through a reconsideration include the denial of level of care or a denial of a requested service.
+In the case of a denial, a certified letter explaining the denial and the participants rights is mailed to the participant.